Colette Ngoya speaks on...

 LPN: And what have been some of the challenges of being a translator?

-One of the most important problems that we encountered is that most of us were not lawyers.
+One of the most important problem that we encountered is that most of us were not lawyers.
 Most of us were not lawyers.
 I am not a lawyer as tr-, in my training so – and you know that the lawyers they have a very particular language; the, the, the idioms, so we had to learn the way lawyers think.

 You had to be able to write a document that a lawyer will recognize as a legal document because if you write it as a lay person, they feel, you know, they have their specific language so you have to, to make that effort.
 So we had to learn law in a way and at that time the chief of section organized some legal classes.
-We were giving the training on, you know, not, not in depth but so that we know the language, we know the way they function.
+We were given the training on, you know, not, not in depth but so that we know the language, we know the way they function.

 We had to learn about the civil system and the, and the common law system.
 Know these things and before you could, you know, be efficient, yeah.
 That is one of the most difficult things, part of it.
 But fortunately this is a closed circuit place and so the language is almost the same.
 Things are most of the time the same thing so if you really put your mind into it you can, yeah.